sbaala/SpringWebFluxServerEvent/README.md

 http://localhost:8443/freebies/send

 then you see the response in the events tab.
 Client side you can use EventSource to implement the real time data to the dashboard

+This project is like sample how it works with server side events.
+The same way you can pass any object send to the dashboard.

+Any doubts mail me @ balachandar.bdu@yahoo.com